CIRP Principal Investigator Catherine C.McDonald, PhD, RN conducts simulated driving research with graduate intern Jalaj Maheshwari.

-Student Responsibilities for Research Methods for Behavioral Sciences Training:
+Student Responsibilities for Behavioral Sciences Training:

 - Attend weekly project meetings